SolidLabResearch/query-equivalence-demo/README.md

     The query you have registered is not already executing.
     ```

-Now to demonstrate the equivalence of the queries, we take two queries that are isomorphic but have different variable names.
+Now to demonstrate the isomorphism of the queries, we take two queries that are isomorphic but have different variable names.

 So for the queries,